Sign Up for the FREE Guided Audio Tour

 A Downtown Alton Visual Listening Tour

-To celebrate the participants recorded for Untold Black Stories of Alton by StoryCorps, 15 large-format portraits of over 30 Alton residents have been commissioned to activate downtown Alton storefront windows and engage the community with these Untold Black Stories of Alton.
+To celebrate and share the conversations recorded for Untold Black Stories of Alton by StoryCorps, large-format portraits of over 30 Alton residents have been commissioned to animate windows along the Broadway corridor with portraits of the participants.

 These are personal stories of family devotion, faith, dedication to hard work, friendship, honor, and reciprocity.
 They are filled with laughter, humility, and respect.

-This is a collaboration between Jacoby Arts Center, Alton Main Street, Great Rivers and Routes Tourism Bureau and All Town, USA designed to catalyze diversity, inclusivity and equity within the downtown Alton historic district.
+This is a collaboration between Jacoby Arts Center, Alton Main Street, Great Rivers and Routes Tourism Bureau, All Town, USA, and Hayner Public Library designed to catalyze diversity, inclusivity and equity within the downtown Alton historic district and engage the community with these Untold Black Stories of Alton.

 Printing of the portraits is sponsored by The Mythic Mississippi Project, a public engagement venture of the University of Illinois that promotes community development through Cultural Heritage programming.